-We believe the unique advantages of our base editing platform - single base editing precision, predictable editing outcome, high editing efficiency, and the avoidance of double-stranded breaks - make base editing a compelling approach for a wide range of therapeutic applications.
+We believe the unique advantages of base editing - single base editing precision, predictable editing outcome, high editing efficiency, and the avoidance of double-stranded breaks - make it a compelling approach for a wide range of therapeutic applications.
 This includes gene correction, gene modification, gene silencing and gene activation, as well as multiplex editing of several genes simultaneously.